 The U.S. Government Department of Health, Education, and Welfare Public Health Service says,

 “A septic tank system will serve a home satisfactorily only if it is properly designed, installed, and adequately maintained.
-Even a good system which does not have proper care and attention may become a nuisance, and burdensome expense.”

 Septic system maintenance means two simple things.
 First, sludge that accumulated in the bottom of the tank must be pumped out periodically.
 Solids will continue to build up at the bottom of the tank.
-This is beacuse the inorganic fraction of the sludge is not biodegradable, if it’s not pumped out, sludge will accumulate until it overflows where it can cause problems in the Leachingfild.
-This will cause the system to clog, and it will need to be replaced at a great expence and inconvenience.
+This is because the inorganic fraction of the sludge is not biodegradable, if it’s not pumped out, sludge will accumulate until it overflows where it can cause problems in the Leachingfild.
+This will cause the system to clog, and it will need to be replaced at a great expense and inconvenience.

 Second, System maintenance involves the bacteria necessary for solids digestion.
 If bacteria-killing products are used in the home – as they usually are- the bacteria should be replenished.
 If the bacteria level is too low, the solids may not be digested properly.
 The solids eventually build up and clog the system.